turingschool/front-end-curriculum/lessons/module-1/json-and-localstorage.md

 ## Client-side storage

-Browsers provide two main types of immediate storage that is accessible without messing with a database: <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage"><code>sessionStorage</code></a> which gets reset whenever your browser session restarts, and <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage"><code>localStorage</code></a>, which has no specified expiration date.
+Browsers provide two main types of immediate storage that is accessible without messing with a database: <a target="blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage"><code>sessionStorage</code></a> which gets reset whenever your browser session restarts, and <a target="blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage"><code>localStorage</code></a>, which has no specified expiration date.
 Today we will strictly be talking about `localStorage`.

 The web storage API is a secure way your browser can store key value pairs that are unique to each domain.
 So, if you store some information on a page hosted at `github.com`, then it is not accessible from a page hosted at `twitter.com`.
 This is for security reasons as well as to guarantee that the pages won't end up with conflicting names and overwriting items in storage from another site.

 ## Local Storage

-<a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage"><code>localStorage</code></a> is a property you can call on the global `window` variable within your browser, just like you can call `document`, that allows you to access a local storage object for persisting data.
+<a target="blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage"><code>localStorage</code></a> is a property you can call on the global `window` variable within your browser, just like you can call `document`, that allows you to access a local storage object for persisting data.

 `localStorage` supports the following methods: